SanTransport/My-TRAC-choice-model-API/README.md

 - mytrac_id=	{long}		e.g.: 765

 ** for the NL model, use the _bike variables instead of the _moto variables.
+* variables that appear with a different name at https://github.com/My-TRAC/data-model

 The model may be queried at http://35.190.118.92/choice/help/